 I stayed at the Inn at St. John my first night and found it utterly charming.
 It’s the city’s oldest continuously operated Victorian Inn.

 The Press Hotel is another unique find.
 Themed as if you just stepped into a newspaper office complete with typewriters (on the wall) and printing press accents throughout.
 As a writer, this place is irresistible.
+Bonus, it’s also part of Marriott’s Autograph collection so you can earn and use rewards.

 The Black Elephant Hostel is a gorgeous budget option popular with many of the travel writers.
 It is a communal hostel but offers female-only bunks, and private rooms.